Matsjohaa/ACIT4630-exam/README.md

 ./run_pipeline.sh
 ```

-This parses the TEK17 snapshot, chunks it, ingests into ChromaDB, and runs the
+This parses the TEK17 snapshot, chunks it, ingests into ChromaDB, and runs an
-38-question evaluation — all using settings from `tek17.conf`.
+evaluation on the manual question set.

 Or run each step individually: